Wait — before you pay

 Last updated: April 2026Researched by ParkingFight Research Team

 Lowell gives you 21 days to appeal a parking ticket.
-File your appeal with City of Lowell Municipal Hearing Officer / Parking Division online or by mail.
+File your appeal with City of Lowell Traffic Commission — Parking Enforcement online or by mail.
+Fines range from $30 to $100.

 Last updated: March 2026